fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"The more you take responsibility for your past and present, the more you are able to create the future you seek."</i>
+<i>"Move out of your comfort zone.
+You can only grow if you are willing to feel awkward and uncomfortable when you try something new."</i>
 <br>
-<b>- Celestine Chua</b>
+<b>- Brian Tracy</b>
 </blockquote>
 </p>